agonza11/BIIN_Project/README.md

 either the production of crops or a noticeable change in the amount of herbicides used.
 In essence its an ad hoc experiment but I am with holding my personal views as I want visitors to come to the website with preconcived notions on GMOs and want to provide them unbaised facts so that they can further educate themselves on GMOs.

+The way to set up the project is to first create a folder Website to hold the Start.py dbWeb.py database.py and .csv files.
+Next is to create two more folder in the first folder, one named templates and the other named static In the templates folder you need to put in all the .html files In the static folder you need to make another folder called css In the css folder you have to store main.css

+Now you can run the project off of your compand prompt or terminal by navigating to the Website folder and using the command python Start.py. it should be available for viewing on the localhost

+If the project fails to run then make sure you install python3, flask, and matplotlib